PhyPiDAQ/PhyPiDAQ/docs/PackageStructure.md

     generate a fixed frequency signal on a GPIO pin

 - `examples/set_MPC4725`
-    example to set voltage on MCP4725 ditital-to-analog converter
+    example to set voltage on MCP4725 digital-to-analog converter

 ## Configuration files for *run_phypi.py*